BrodyJackson/PeeOrFlee/README.md

 then use - npm start

-**Note** the backend will be running on port 3001, and the fron-end on port 3000
+**Note** the backend will be running on port 3001, and the fron-end on port 3000 **Note** you will also need to databse .sql file in order to run properly.